Bachelor of Science (Honours) in Engineering Physics

-Students gain the ability to analyse and solve practical/engineering problems, which prepares them for complex workplace situations, technological advances and changes.
+Students gain the ability to analyse and solve practical/engineering problems, which prepares them for complex workplace situations, technological advances and change.

 Engineering Physics is the only programme in Hong Kong that amalgamates applied physics and engineering.
-We produce versatile graduates who can comfortably cope with Hong Kong's fast-paced and multifaceted economy as it evolves into a high-tech and high value-added productivity centre.
+We produce versatile graduates who can comfortably cope with the multifaceted global economy and fast-paced high technology.

-Students benefit from training in both physics and engineering and from familiarization with sophisticated equipment, including electron microscopes, lasers, surface coating equipments and LED characterisation instruments.
+Students benefit from training in both physics and engineering and from familiarisation with sophisticated equipment, including electron microscopes, lasers, solar simulator, surface coating equipment and LED characterisation instruments.

 - The key studies are in basic and applied physics, strengthened by engineering subjects and computational physics.
 Supporting subjects include those in languages, computing, mathematics and management.
-Optoelectronics are the key areas of the Engineering component.
+Optoelectronics is the key area of the Engineering component.

 - Students undertake a Final Year Project to integrate the knowledge, aptitude and skills they have acquired.

 - Information on the subjects offered can be obtained at www.polyu.edu.hk/ap.